"The novelty is the sensitivity of the artist." - Azorin

 It was in the 15th century that most Spanish regions began to create their own dances: at that time, there were more than 200 different types of dance in Catalonia!

 In the 18th century, during the reign of the Bourbon kings, Spanish culture started to spread throughout the world and Spanish dancers were finally able to have their artistic talents recognised.
-Later, it was the gypsies who developed the most famous dance style in Spanish history: flamenco.
+Later, it was the gypsies who developed the most famous dance style in Spanish history: flamenco., which we discovered earlier in this piece.

 The evolution of Spanish dance, however, slowed down during Franco's dictatorship, who banned any expression of regional culture (music, dance, language, etc.).
 Fortunately, today, Spaniards are free to dance to whatever they please!

 Spanish and Latin dances have seen a surge in popularity in the 21st century, thanks to the emergence of Latin pop.
-Before you develop into Latin pop, however, take a look at the origins and development of some Spanish dance styles to immerse yourself in Spanish culture!
+Before you develop into Latin pop, however, take a look at the origins and development of some Spanish dance styles (solo and couple styles) to immerse yourself in Spanish culture!

 African dance has an equally rich culture to offer.